DaryltheSquire/Comp3020Group20/README.md

 - some sort of button to submit order (?)
 	- big button or reminder after timeout
 	- should return to the main menu grid after the order is submitted
+- how to style / make the side order tab look / display

 ### Advanced feedback to be considered later
 - editing order from side panel